NuNetwork/documentation/_kb/liquidity-tiers.md

 ### Tier 2

-This liquidity sits on exchanges but is not usually placed on order books or placed on the orderbook at premium prices.
+This liquidity sits on exchanges but is not usually placed on order books, or is placed on the orderbook at premium prices.
 It can be promoted to the order book (Tier 1) in a couple seconds.

 ### Tier 3